Minimaxity and Efficiency in Exponential Family Regression: From Star-Shaped to Convex Constraints: Theoretical Results

 \subsection{Upper Bound}

-In this subsection, we focus on constructing an upper bound of the minimax rate.
-In order to obtain the upper bound, we design Algorithm~\ref{algorithm} to generate an estimator, for which we derive an upper bound on its minimax rate.
-In Subsection \ref{SecMinimax} we prove that the upper and lower bounds match, and thus we give the exact minimax rate (up to some constants).
+In this section, we focus on deriving an upper bound for the minimax rate defined in \eqref{eq: minimax risk of the estimation}.
+We take a constructive approach: we introduce Algorithm \ref{algorithm: theoretical algorithm} to generate an estimator and subsequently bound its $\ell _{2}$ error.
+Later, in Section \ref{SecMinimax}, we demonstrate that this upper bound matches our lower bound, thereby characterizing the minimax rate up to constants depending only on $M$.

-Before we introduce Algorithm \ref{algorithm}, we first present several definitions to better illustrate our algorithm, which are also useful in later proofs.
+Before introducing Algorithm \ref{algorithm: theoretical algorithm}, we establish several key definitions.
+These concepts not only facilitate the presentation of the algorithm but also play a crucial role in our subsequent proofs.